KomodoPlatform/marketmaker-cli/README.md

 ### Authentication

-To avoid the input of user credentials on every invocation, a pseudo-method name `_config` shall be used in order to cache this information on a local file (`$HOME/.mmcli.config`).
+To avoid the input of user credentials on every invocation, a pseudo-method named `_config` shall be used in order to cache this information on a local file (`$HOME/.mmcli.config`).

 Example: